On the cosmological solutions in Weyl geometry: Field equations

 Its conformal invariance is evident, since $\sqrt{-g}=\Omega^4\sqrt{-\hat g}$.
 The dynamical variables are $g_{\mu\nu}(x)$ and $A_\mu(x)$.
 The calculation of the variation $\delta S_{\rm W}$ is extremely cumbersome, so we present here only the final result for $\delta A_\mu(x)$:

-Actually, we don't need the result of the variation with respect to $g_{\alpha\beta}$, because we are interested here in the cosmological solutions only, i.\,e., we are seeking for the homogeneous and isotropic space-times.
+We do not present here the results of the variation with respect to $g_{\alpha\beta}$, because we are interested now in the cosmological solutions only, i.\,e., we are seeking for the homogeneous and isotropic space-times.
 In such a very special case there exists very elegant way to obtain the desired field equation which will be described a little bit later.

 The total action integral